nodeshift/nodeshift/README.md

 Currently, nodeshift will only create resources based on the files specified,  in the future, its possible somethings could be created by default

+#### Commands & Goals

+By default, if you run just `nodeshift`, it will run the `deploy` goal, which runs everything.

+**resource** - will parse and create the application resources files on disk

+**apply-resource** - does the resource goal and will also push that to your running cluster

+**deploy** - does everything, the archiving of code and everything that apply-resource does

 #### Template Parameters

 Some templates might need to have a value set at "run time".
 For example, in the template below, we have the `${SSO_AUTH_SERVER_URL}` parameter: